MOBILITY

 BASED BETWEEN HERNE HILL AND TULSE HILL, I OFFER SMALL GROUP AND PRIVATE MATWORK SESSIONS FOR ALL AGES AND ABILITIES, INCLUDING PRE AND POSTNATAL.

-Dedicating just one hour a week to moving your body and calming your mind can have a real, positive effect on your life.
-Pilates focuses on precise and efficient movement; a single session can leave your body and mind feeling noticeably improved.
+Dedicating just one hour a week to moving mindfully can have a real, positive effect on your life.
+Pilates focuses on precise and efficient movement; a single session can leave your body and mind feeling improved.

 My classes are deliberately small, ensuring you receive the attention you need to achieve your goals.
 Sessions are tailored to my clients, so whether you want to manage a chronic physical discomfort, build strength, or just relax after a busy day, Pilates can help.
-I am also fully trained in antenatal and postnatal Pilates, and run dedicated classes to help you through your pregnancy and beyond.
+I am also fully-trained in antenatal and postnatal Pilates and am a mum myself; pregnant and postnatal ladies are welcome in my classes.

 Whether you're a beginner or more experienced, please explore my site and get in touch to arrange a taster class or ask questions.